 The programme scientists will work with the Unit’s Population Health Research Facility and Knowledge team to create a world class, collaborative environment to support the successful implementation of translational research in public health improvement, to be taken forward in collaborative projects with the Unit’s other programmes and external collaborators.
 Furthermore, we aim to create capacity through our critical mass and researcher development, and to both lead and support studies that: identify promising intervention mechanisms; apply them; and evaluate their effectiveness and generalizability between contexts.

 Segrott J, Murphy S, Rothwell H, Scourfield J, Foxcroft D, Gillespie D, Holliday J, Hood K, Hurlow C, Morgan-Trimmer S, Phillips C, Reed H, Roberts Z, Moore L. An application of Extended Normalisation Process Theory in a randomised controlled trial of a complex social intervention: process evaluation of the Strengthening Families Programme (10-14) in Wales, UK.
-SSM - Population Health 2017;[epub ahead of print]open access
+SSM - Population Health 2017;3:255–265open access

 Holliday J, Audrey S, Campbell R, Moore L. Identifying well-connected opinion leaders for informal health promotion: the example of the ASSIST smoking prevention program.
 Health Communication 2016;31:946-53open access